Fekinox/bored/README.md

 # bored - the boring art website

 A NodeJS-based backend for an art website powered by MongoDB.
+The frontend is located at [this repository.](https://github.com/Fekinox/bored-frontend)

 ## Features